IndexConvert Process

 Initial labelling of locators (Locators L) matches the region of an entry between the end of a heading and the beginning of a locator against a library of several thousand possibilities.
 Where a match can't be found an error label is inserted.

 Headings and subheadings are labelled using a choice of three different methods.
-A is recommended for good Word files (such as an index exported from an indexing program), Method C is recommended when the index has been exported from a PDF.
+Method A is recommended for good Word files (such as an index exported from an indexing program), Method C is recommended when the index has been exported from a PDF.

 Remaining locators are then labelled, Locators M.